marcusg1k/coursera-python-/examstuff.md

 "x" <= "y" 	If the Unicode value for string "x" is smaller than or equal to the Unicode value of string "y", return True.
 Else, return False.
 "x" > "y"    	If string "x" has a larger Unicode value than string "y", return True.
 Else, return False.
 "x" >= "y"  	If the Unicode value for string "x" is greater than or equal to the Unicode value of string "y", return True.
-Else, return False.
+Else, return False. syntax for an if-elif-else block if condition1:
+    action1
+elif condition2:
+    action2
+else:
+    action3